ivanczar/facial-morse/README.md

 - Long blink = dash
 - Open mouth = end morse sequence/backspace

+## Features

+- Freestyle mode: Test your morse knowledge in freestly mode
+- Practice mode: Practice your skills by playing with a randomly generated word
+- Match logging: View your past attempts and learn from your mistakes

 ## How to run locally from CLI

 1. Ensure python3, pip, OpenCV4 (and its dependencies) are installed on your system